-Those living in an apartment are aware of how much sound travels between the different units.
+Those living in an apartment know how much sound travels between the different units.
 As a result, choosing a parrot that’s quiet and well-behaved is an absolute must.

 Also, most small studio apartments aren’t suitable for large birds that require a lot of space.

-Small and quiet parrot breeds are ideal for apartments, such as budgies, parrotlets, Pionus parrots, cockatiels, Meyer’s parrots, lovebirds, Bourke’s parakeets, quaker parrots, and mini macaws.
+Small and quiet parrot species are ideal for apartments, such as budgies, parrotlets, Pionus parrots, cockatiels, Meyer’s parrots, lovebirds, and Bourke’s parakeets.

-When choosing a suitable apartment parrot, perform research to determine if your favorite parrot is a naturally noisy bird that needs more space than you can provide.
-If so, opt for a quieter parrot.
+When choosing a suitable pet, perform research to find out if your favorite parrot is a naturally noisy bird that needs more space than you can provide.
+If so, opt for a quieter parrot instead.

 Are Parrots Good for Apartments?

-Sound can easily travel between walls, so neighbors living next door and directly above/below your unit will hear your parrot’s vocalizations, especially first thing in the morning when the sun rises.
+Sound can easily travel between walls, so neighbors living next door and directly above/below your unit will hear the parrot’s vocalizations, especially first thing in the morning when the sun rises.

-Larger parrot species need the biggest cage possible, which most small apartments don’t have enough space for.
-This will affect its quality of life, as it won’t be able to stretch its legs and wings.
+Larger parrot species need the biggest cage possible, which most small apartments can’t accommodate.
+This will affect its quality of life, as it won’t be able to exercise by stretching its legs and wings.

 Some parrots can live for 50-80 years.
 If you regularly move home, your living situation may be unsuitable.
-You’ll also stress your parrot out by changing its environment too frequently.
+You’ll also stress the parrot by changing its environment too frequently.

-However, there are small, quiet parrots that are suited to apartment living.
+However, there are small, quiet parrots better suited to apartment living.
 When choosing a pet parrot for an apartment, consider the following factors:

-- Size: Some parrots need a large cage, so ensure that you have enough space.
+- Size: Some parrots need a large cage, so you must have enough space.

-- Exercise requirements: All parrots need some out-of-cage exercise time for a couple of hours each day.
+- Exercise requirements: All parrots need 2-3 hours of out-of-cage exercise.

 Are Parrots Allowed in Apartments?

-Some apartments allow pet parrots, but many landlords operate a no-pets policy.
+Some landlords allow pet parrots, while others have a no-pets policy.

-While some rented properties allow birds in cages, all parrots need some out-of-cage time.
-According to the University of Guelph, parrots develop abnormal and repetitive behaviors when denied the chance to socialize and forage.
+While some rented properties allow birds in cages, all parrots need out-of-cage time.
+According to the University of Guelph, parrots develop behavioral problems when denied enrichment.

-Parrots will become sad and depressed if they’re confined to their cage 24/7, so you must read and understand your apartment’s terms and conditions to determine whether keeping a pet parrot is feasible.
+Parrots become sad and depressed when confined to their cage 24/7, so read and understand the apartment’s terms and conditions to determine whether keeping a pet parrot is allowed.

 What Parrots Are Good for Apartments?